Looking to make your forms better by finding out why people aren’t filling them out?

-WPForms Pro offers both a Stripe addon for accepting credit cards online, and a PayPal addon.
+WPForms Pro offers a Stripe addon for accepting credit cards online, as well as an Authorize.Net addon, and a PayPal addon.
 Give your website visitors multiple options for payment.
 Better yet, let them choose how they want to pay.

 4. “I already answered a similar question!”

 If you’re sensing a bit of a theme in these complaints about contact forms, you’re on to something.
 People don’t like to have their time wasted.

 Making sure your forms are as streamlined as possible and not repeating or asking for unrelated info should be a top priority for your forms.
 But it’s not always easy if you need certain info from certain types of users, but not others.
 Don’t worry, you can still use one form and ask different questions.

 This easy-to-setup feature in WPForms lets you show or hide form fields based on user selections.
 That way, you can show only the questions you need to ask based on each unique visitor, and limit the number of fields to as few as possible.

 5. “This could take forever to get a response…”

 Have you ever hit submit on a form and nothing happened?
 This is incredibly frustrating.

 And if this happens on your website after someone fills out your contact form, it’s a good way to lose credibility with that visitor.